Choosing the Most Sustainable Retail Boxes

 Stock or Custom: What Are Your Options for Product Boxes?

 If you are looking for less than 5,000 units, we strongly recommend stock retail boxes - ideally ones offered by EcoEnclose if one of our sizes aligns with your product!

 These boxes are 100% recycled, made with 90% post-consumer waste, and are available in 6 sizes.
 They are made with 0.24” tan bending chip and are quick and easy to assemble.
 Many brands we work with use stamps, labels, and twine to ensure they have a sharp presentation.

-We are excited to announce our stock jewelry boxes!
+We are excited to announce our stock and custom jewelry boxes!
 Unlike standard jewelry boxes, these are made with 100% recycled paperboard and ship flat to minimize excess air.
 Click here to learn more about this offering.
 We are launching with only one size, so please let us know if other sizes interest you.
 Shop our entire line of jewelry packaging here.